People engaging in a craft workshop, working with colorful paper and materials. Culture Days @ TPL: Gratitude Cards. Photo by Alejandra Higuera

-Welcome to the Ontario Culture Days page for Organizers.
+Welcome to the Ontario Culture Days page for event organizers.
 If you’re here because you’re interested in hosting a free, participatory arts and culture event – then you’re in the right place!

 Whether you’re an individual artist, part of a collective, or work with an organization or a municipality, you are warmly invited to present an activity for the public during Ontario Culture Days – a three-week festival with over 1000 events presented by people like YOU.